 With us, eating green means more than a big bowl of fresh spinach spring mix.
 Recycling, local purchasing, composting food waste, and even buying apples grown by students are all ways we’re greener than our lettuce.

 Did you know Iowa State has a compost facility south of campus?
 Pre- and post-consumer food waste from our dining centers and commissary kitchen goes to the compost facility.
 There, it’s turned back in to a product that’s used on campus in landscaping and construction projects.
 Those banana peels and chicken wing bones?
 They’re put to good use.

 - Food at First – We partner with Food at First, a local organization feeding those in need.
 Products in our retail locations are collected and sent to the organization along with other items like breads, bagels and more!

 - The Shop – We support The Shop, a food pantry for students by students!

-- Student Groups – We support student groups in a variety of ways and also offer free Coke products through our beverage program.
+- Student Groups – We support student groups in a variety of ways and also offer free Pepsi products through our beverage program.